Developmental Couples Counseling & Therapy

 - Are you in a new committed relationship – recently wed, living together or engaged – and struggling to get along?
 Does it seem like the honeymoon is over – perhaps before it even started?

-- Has the joy you once felt in each other’s company been replaced by arguments, tension, insecurity or loss of closeness, trust and intimacy?
+- Has the joy you once felt in each other’s company been replaced by arguments, tension, insecurity or loss of closeness and intimacy?

 Work with a Certified Couples Counsellor to help you get your relationship back on track!

-Like most new couples you probably started out your relationship with confidence and dreams of a satisfying life together.
-You had much in common that drew you together, and felt hopeful and excited as you got to know each other.
-Your future together looked wonderful and fulfilling.
+Like most couples you probably started out your relationship with confidence and dreams of a satisfying life together.
+You had much in common that drew you to each other, and felt hopeful and excited as you got to know each other.
+Your future looked bright and fulfilling.

 But over time, as you became aware of each other’s differences, your relationship has not felt so easy any more.
 You may wonder if you have fallen out of love, if your partner has changed, or even if you chose the wrong person.
 Whatever the issue may be, your joy at being together has been replaced by doubt, fear, distance and difficulty communicating.
 It may be hard to see what you have going for you as a couple, and if there is a way to deal with your differences and save your relationship.

-Whether you are a young couple – or a little older – it’s common to experience these kinds of challenges in any new relationship.
+Whether you are a young couple – or a little older – it’s common to experience these kinds of challenges in any relationship.
 It’s actually a sign of normal ‘growing pains’, and doesn’t mean there’s anything wrong with you or your partner.
 But you may need to learn how to do things a bit differently together so your relationship can survive and thrive.